radgeek/fwp-keyword-filters/README.md

 original source website, but not (e.g.) posts that had a category called "Stuff and Nonsense".

-**Searching for keywords in the post text:** To search for one or more keywords in the text of an incoming post, just type the keywords, one after another, into the "Posts containing [...]" box.
-This works roughly like a Google search:
-Keyword Filters will search for posts that contain *all* of those keywords, as complete words (so, for example, "cat dog" will search for posts that contain *both* the word "cat" by itself, and the word "dog" by itself; it will not match "categories" or "doggerel").
+**Searching for keywords in the post text or title:** To search for one or more keywords in the text or only the title of an incoming post, just type the keywords, one after another, into the "Posts containing [...]" box.
+This works roughly like a Google search: Keyword Filters will search for posts that contain *all* of those keywords, as complete words (so, for example, "cat dog" will search for posts or titles that contain *both* the word "cat" by itself, and the word "dog" by itself; it will not match "categories" or "doggerel").
 Keywords match regardless of uppercase or lowercase letters (so "cat" will match not only "cat," but also "CAT," "cAt," etc.).
 If you want to set up filters for posts that contain either "cat" or "dog" but not necessarily both, set up two separate keyword filtering rules, one for each term.

+If you tell FWP+: Keyword Filters to search the text of a post for keywords, it will include both the post title and the post content.
+If you tell it to search the post title, it will search only the title, and disregard the post content.

 **Searching for regular expressions in the post text:** If you need more flexible searching, you can search incoming posts for a Perl-compatible regular